 What exactly is proper credit?

 These three things are a good way to think about credits.
 The photographer should be given the most credit.
 This includes any photographers who were involved in photographing the event, as well as any styling, props, and so on.
+If applicable, the venue name follows.
+For example, if you shot at my house, I'd probably get credit next to the hashtag #myhouse.
+Then come the names of anyone else who helped make the event look good.

 The most important thing is how you want your credit to read and how it will affect how people perceive your work, so make sure this reflects what you want in a caption or tagline!